jermspeaks/watchlist/PLAN.md

 3. Implement authentication
 4. Start with one category (e.g., Books or Films)
 5. Build import system for chosen category
 6. Iterate based on usage and feedback

+## Future Enhancements

+- Dark Mode
+- Authentication
+- Reset filters (advanced control)
+- Media detailed pages
+- Within each media page, be able to group items together into named lists